Dom-aka-Doke/Advanced-SNES-ROM-Utility/README.md

 Only HiROMs can be interleaved!

 ### Remove Region Locks
 Some games have a copy protection preventing the ROM from running on systems with another region (PAL/NTSC lock).
-Use this function to remove most known region locks
+Use this function to remove most known region locks.

 ### Remove SRAM Checks
 Some games have a copy protection preventing the ROM from running, when cartridges have more SRAM than needed (copy stations/some cheap flashcards/deprecated emulators).
-Use this function to remove most known SRAM checks
+Use this function to remove most known SRAM checks.

 ### Remove Slow ROM Checks
-Useful if you want to play your FastROMs on a copy station without FastROM support or burn them on (E)EPROMs slower than 120ns
+Useful if you want to play your FastROMs on a copy station without FastROM support or burn them on (E)EPROMs slower than 120ns.

 ### Convert HiROM <-> LoROM
 Can switch ROM layout between HiROM and LoROM.
-If the ROM uses (S)RAM or some enhancement chips, you have to do some manual work after conversion
+If the ROM uses (S)RAM or some enhancement chips, you have to do some manual work after conversion.
 > **Note**<br>
 Converting from HiROM to LoROM only works, if the ROM was designed to be convertible